johnstonskj/johnstonskj.github.io/audio.md

 big collection of recorded music as well as heavy use of [Spotify](https://www.spotify.com/us/) and [TIDAL](https://tidal.com/).
 My personal tastes range from Baroque classical to Scandinavian melodic death metal, although the latter tends to have more representation in t-shirt choice than the former.

-The following are a few recent shows (the Rammstein show was New Years eve, on the beach to an only 4,000 person crowd).
+The following are a few recent shows; the Rammstein show was New Years eve, on the beach to an only 4,000 person crowd.

 | Show                       | When      | Where                      |
 |----------------------------|-----------|----------------------------|